Jetsonmade

-Tahj Morgan (born July 27, 1996), professionally known as jetsonmade (stylized in all lowercase), is an American record producer, songwriter and record executive.
-He has been noted as a pioneer of the growing rap scene in South Carolina and North Carolina.
-He has produced many hit songs, with the most notable being "Suge" and "Bop" by American rapper DaBaby and "Whats Poppin" by Jack Harlow.
+Tahj Morgan (born July 27, 1996), known professionally as jetsonmade (stylized in all lowercase), is an American record producer and songwriter.
+He has been noted as a pioneer of the growing rap scene in the Carolinas.
+He has produced many hit songs, with the most notable being "Suge" and "Bop" by fellow North Carolinian, rapper DaBaby, as well as "Whats Poppin" by Kentucky rapper Jack Harlow, and “@ Meh” by Atlanta rapper Playboi Carti.
 He is also noted for his popular producer tag, "Oh Lord, Jetson made another one!".

 Early life

-Tahj Morgan was born on July 27, 1996 in Columbia, South Carolina.
+Tahj Morgan was born on July 27, 1996, in Columbia, South Carolina.
 He graduated from Richland Northeast High School in 2014.
 He then went to college for two semesters, but dropped out.

 Career

 Morgan earned his first production placement on 21 Savage's 2015 mixtape The Slaughter King, on the track "Slime" with Young Nudy.

 In March 2019, Morgan produced DaBaby's hit single "Suge", which peaked at number seven on the Billboard Hot 100.
 Shortly after, he signed a publishing deal with Sony/ATV Music Publishing.
 He later on produced other hit singles, such as "Bop" by DaBaby and "Start wit Me" by Roddy Ricch and Gunna, both of which charted on the Billboard Hot 100.
 He also was at the Dreamville recording sessions.

 Going into 2020, Morgan produced Jack Harlow's breakout single "Whats Poppin", which peaked at number two on the Billboard Hot 100, making it Harlow's first Hot 100 hit, and was certified Platinum by the RIAA.
 He also earned his first two Grammy nominations for his work on DaBaby's "Suge".

 In August 2020 he became the first person to curate the music for XXL's 2020 Freshman Class.